Skip navigation and search

 In some cases, the sender has stated a 30-day right of withdrawal from delivery.
 In other words, from the day you receive the product.
 Any storage time will therefore not affect this deadline.
 However, it is the importer's responsibility to examine the conditions that apply to each purchase.

-My tracking number that I have received from the e-trader is exchanged for another by PostNord.
+My tracking number that I have received from the webbshop has been changed to another by PostNord.
 Why are you doing this?

 Does this information also apply to companies or is it only for private individuals?